 No doubt about it – a cool towel or mist on your face when you’re working out feels delightful and it could make your workout easier and more enjoyable.
 A small study showed that a spray of cold water on the face reduced the amount of perceived exertion during a cycling workout.
 Exercise becomes more challenging as your body temperature rises.
 The more effectively you cool off, by drinking more water or by other cooling mechanisms, the easier exercise will feel.

 In one study involving cyclists, face cooling lowered the heart rate response to sub-maximal exercise and lowered blood lactate levels.
 It also reduced the participants’ perception of how hard they were working, mainly toward the end of the workout.
 The benefits of cooling your face are most pronounced if you work out in a warm environment.

 In a meta-analysis looking at the effect of cooling during exercise showed benefits in 15 out of 21 studies.
-The most effective means of cooling was use of an ice vest.
-Second was drinking cold water followed by cooling packs.
+The most effective means of cooling was the use of an ice vest.
+The second was drinking cold water followed by cooling packs.